heyheyhello/voko/notes.md

 }
 ```

-In voko, a selector can be either a string or function.
-Not any type of node.
+As mentioned, this reviver will allow a selector to be a string or function.
 If
 it's a function, it will be passed the attributes and children, and expected to
 return a DOM node after handling all children.
 This is the same as JSX.
 DOM
 nodes are only valid as children, not selectors.
-Passing off to a function
+Function may call recursively,
-recursively is very similar to how arrays are handled - the reviver will simply
+and the reviver will simply keep calling.
-keep calling/looping.

 ## Tree traversal